mrnaveira/rust-blockchain/README.md

 # Build the project in release mode
 $ cargo build --release

-# Run the application (will start mining and listening on port 8000 for incoming REST requests)
+# Run the application
 $ ./target/release/rust_blockchain
 ```

+The application will start mining and listening on port 8000 for incoming client requests via REST API.

 ## Client REST API
 The application provides a REST API for clients to operate with the blockchain.